So what exactly is an annuity?

 - Safety and security (guaranteed against market risk) is a solid reason for considering an annuity.
 Numerous guarantees are in place to assure the annuity owner that their funds are guaranteed.

-When considering an annuity make certain you fully understand the contractual features of the contract including any surrender penalty period and how the interest (yield) is calculated.
+When considering an annuity make sure you fully understand the contractual features of the contract including any surrender penalty period and how the interest (yield) is calculated.
 Selecting an annuity depends on matching the benefits it provides with your intended goals.